 - Broader coverage than subcontractor bonding, including coverage for indirect costs.

 - The ability for insured contractors to control the claim process in the event of a performance default.

 - A potentially more cost-effective option than subcontractor bonding.

 - Contractors that purchase SDI coverage can benefit from a potential reduction in losses, which can help them keep projects on schedule and within budgets.
 SDI programs often offer more favorable pricing than surety bonds as their subcontractor prequalification processes are improved.

 SDI coverage can provide a critical backstop in the event of a default, but it’s not the only way construction companies can manage their risk.
 Avoiding the risk of subcontractor default requires a thorough review of subcontractor qualifications prior to subcontract awards.
 Through SubSecure, Marsh’s Construction Practice can help construction companies analyze their subcontractors’ financial situation and provide guidance for managing the risk that they may default.
 SubSecure measures various financial factors to identify subcontractors that present a high risk of defaulting.
 SubSecure can evaluate subcontractor’ financial reports against standard financial reporting guidelines, including:

 - Reviewing opinion letters, financial statements, supplementary information, job schedules, and footnotes to financial statements.

-- An analysis that scores the subcontractor’s balance sheet, work in progress, income statement, cash flow, working capital, and net worth by comparing them to ratios commonly used by sureties in their underwriting reviews.
+- Scoring a subcontractor’s balance sheet, work in progress, income statement, cash flow, working capital, and net worth by comparing them to ratios commonly used by sureties in their underwriting reviews.

-- A review of a subcontractor credit report to determine the existence of any liens, judgments, or lawsuits outstanding.
+- Reviewing subcontractor credit reports to identify any liens, judgments, or lawsuits outstanding.